 LDC 25-7-95 Exceptions for Parking Areas provides additional exceptions for parking areas.

-LDC 25-12-3, "Local Amendments to the Building Code," Section 1612.4.1 requires that the foundation floor slabs must be a minimum of one foot above the 100-year floodplain elevation.
+LDC 25-12-3, "Local Amendments to the Building Code," Section 1612.4.1 requires that the foundation floor slabs must be a minimum of two feet above the 100-year floodplain elevation.

 LDC 25-12-3, "Local Amendments to the Building Code," Section 1612.4.3 requires that normal access to proposed buildings must be to areas a minimum of one foot above the 100-year floodplain.